studenttak/modules/0433/mdModule.md

 "Pull" is a feature unique to `git`, by extension, `GitHub`.

+### Putting everything together

+For the purposes of this work, the `GitHub` repository that publishes this work is called Fust (pronounced fOOst), in honor of the financier who did not invent the printing press, but financed Gutenberg (the inventor) and later operated the first printing firm.

 ## Licensing

 The strength of `GitHub` is the ease of spinning off an OER project.
 As such, while `GitHub` is also useful for OERs that have ND in their CC licenses, OERs that are CC licensed without ND benefit even more from the `git` mechanisms.

+For `GitHub` to publish content, some customization is needed.
+Such customization has coding involved and is therefore licensed separately.
+In other words, any OER developer who chooses to use Fust can specify different licenses for the *content* while maintaining the licensing of Fust.

 ## On the technical side